tatianegercina/FinTech/01-Lesson-Plans/11-Classification/2/LP-10-Ins-Random-Forest.md

 * [loans_data_encoded.csv](Activities/05-Ins_Random_Forest/Resources/loans_data_encoded.csv)

-Comment to students that in this demo, you are going to use the loan applications encoded dataset presented before.
+Explain to students that in this demo, you are going to use the loan applications encoded dataset presented before.
 The goal of this demo, is to predict fraudulent loan applications using a random forest.

-Open the unsolved jupyter notebook, walk through the code and highlight the following:
+Use the unsolved Jupyter notebook to live code the solution and highlight the following:

 * In order to use the random forest implementation from `sklearn`, the `RandomForestClassifier` class from the `ensemble` module should be imported.